zrashz/EmojiCapture/README.md

 it is so funny
 it is a game
-when you can capture emoji you acn get score
+when you can capture emoji you can get score